 The primary reason Australian authorities support the digitization of Kiwi businesses is to make the economy more competitive and dynamic.

 Standardized invoicing across all sectors of the economy could save the country a whopping 10 billion AUD per year.

-Put differently; the Australian economy will get an injection of about 10 billion AUD with the adoption of e-invoices.
+Put differently, the Australian economy will get an injection of about 10 billion AUD with the adoption of e-invoices.

 Beyond the economy, electronic invoicing in Australia will immensely benefit the private sector.

-Here what ditching paper invoices and shifting to e-invoices means for various players in the Australian private sector.
+Here is what ditching paper invoices and shifting to e-invoices means for various players in the Australian private sector.